ilya40umov/KotLink/README.md

 * Go to `http://localhost:8080` in your browser and create your namespaces / links
 * Stop dependencies with `kt_env_down` (this command will remove all the data from the database)
 * Run the CI pipeline with `kt_env_ci` (can be run in parallel with application)

+### TODOs
+* implement generating per-user secrets for `/api/link/suggest` and `/api/link/redirect`
+* improve DB-related error handling
+* document instructions on how to set up Vivaldi
+* add validation logic to namespace/alias service (e.g. default namespace should always be present)
+* develop chrome plugin
+* develop firefox plugin
+* implement caching for the `/api/link/suggest` endpoint

+* (Tech Debt) write tests for service layer
+* (Tech Debt) address Codacy issues

+* add notion of owners for namespaces / links to restrict who can modify / delete what
+* implement REST API to allow development of alternative UIs